jeh0753/sparseMF/README.md

 # sparseMF

 SparseMF is a matrix factorization recommender written in Python, which runs on top of NumPy and SciPy.
 It was developed with a focus on speed, and highly sparse matrices.
+The package is available via pip.

 Use SparseMF if you need a recommender that: